Jose-Bianca/Bookworm/Bookworm/README.md

 (4) Books / Each book have their own page where you can see information, rating and you have the option to add the book to your favourites.

 (5) Searching / You can search for books by typing in title or the author.
+You can search by part of the title/author as well (e.g. find books by all authors named Michael).
+Note.
+The database contains only 100 books.

 (6) Profile page / Each user have their own individual page where they can see their favourite books.